-I heard this story a couple of years ago: as a larger company’s hitherto most profitable branch showed deficiencies, the current management got replaced right away.
-Soon, the new executive team identified crucial spots that (so they thought) needed to be addressed, among them: employees were laughing too much, especially the development team was found guilty on that count.
+I heard this story a couple of years ago: a larger company’s most profitable branch showed deficiencies, the current management was replaced right away.
+Soon, the new executive team identified crucial spots that (so they thought) needed to be addressed, among them: employees were laughing too much— the development team was found guilty on that count.
 Some serious talks to team leaders later, the responsible supervisor urged the development team to restrain themselves from “such public displays of pleasure”, but to behave “in a more serious way” – or they might lose their jobs.
 Their laughter, he reasoned, made executives think they wouldn’t take their work seriously.

 So, if your employees laugh a lot at work, it might not indicate a lack of respect for their job, but may even make them do more for it.
 And that is something you definitely want to support.

 Goswami, A., Goswami, A., Nair, P., Nair, P., Beehr, T., Beehr, T., … & Grossenbacher, M. (2016).
 The relationship of leaders’ humor and employees’ work engagement mediated by positive emotions: Moderating effect of leaders’ transformational leadership style.
 Leadership & Organization Development Journal, 37(8), 1083-1099.

 Mesmer-Magnus, J., Glew, D. J., & Viswesvaran, C. (2012).
 A meta-analysis of positive humor in the workplace.
 Journal of Managerial Psychology, 27(2), 155-190.

 Plester, B., & Hutchison, A. (2016).
 Fun times: the relationship between fun and workplace engagement.
 Employee Relations, 38(3), 332-350.

 Pundt, A. (2015).
 The relationship between humorous leadership and innovative behavior.
 Journal of Managerial Psychology, 30(8), 878-893.